Emma-M-Collins/classification/README.md

-# Classification: Random Forest and Logistic Regression on Collinear Data
+# Classification: Random Forest and Logistic Regression on Colinear Data